namnguyen21/namnguyen/posts/leetcode-1011-capacity-to-ship-packages-within-d-days.md

 weights = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

 Given this example, without a requirement for `D` days, we can try to think of what the worst and best case scenarios.
 The best case scenario (or the smallest minimum capacity needed for any `D` value), is if `D = weights.length`.
-That is, if the `weights` array was into `weights.length` number of subarrays, where each subarray contains only one value.
+That is, if the `weights` array was split into `weights.length` number of subarrays, where each subarray contains only one value.
 After all, it'd be impossible to get less than one value per subarray.
 So what would be the minimum capacity needed if we were to do that?
 Well, it would be the maximum value found within the array, which in this case is 10.

 With the worst case scenario, we'll have to split the array into one array, or in other words, not split the array at all.
 In that case, the minimum capacity needed would be the sum of all its values `1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10 = 55`.

-What you'll notice now is that we have an effective *range* of possible capacities to work with.
-When the array is split into the most possible subarrays (the length of the array), the capacity will be the single maximum value found in the array and when the array is simply split into 1, the capacity will be the sum of all its values.
+What you'll notice now is that we have an effective *range,* from 10 to 55 in this example, of possible capacities to work with.
+When the array is split into the most possible subarrays (the length of the array), the capacity will be the single maximum value found in the array and when the array is simply split into one, the capacity will be the sum of all its values.
 Therefore all other possible answers should fall **somewhere in between**.

 Starting to sound more manageable?
 Before we move on, let's get that coded up.